Kableado/VAR.PdfTools/README.md

 ## Building
 A Visual Studio 2015 and 2010 solutions are provided.
 Simply, click build on the IDE.

+A .nuget package can be build using:
+	VAR.PdfTools\Build.NuGet.cmd

 ## Contributing
 1. Fork it!
 2. Create your feature branch: `git checkout -b my-new-feature`